 - Deferred floorplan interest, increased incentives and other accommodations for dealers who finance their floorplan with Hyundai Motor Finance

-- Dealerships closely monitoring the situation in their local communities and acting accordingly based on state, county and city ordinances
+- Dealerships closely monitored the situation in their local communities and acting accordingly based on state, county and city ordinances

-- Many dealerships providing support in their local communities, including for healthcare workers serving on the front lines of the COVID-19 response
+- Many dealerships provided support in their local communities, including for healthcare workers serving on the front lines of the COVID-19 response

 Hyundai Motor Manufacturing Alabama (HMMA)